breatheco-de/exercise-starwars-data-modeling/README.md

 Here is a 4min video explaining what UML is: [https://www.youtube.com/watch?v=UI6lqHOVHic](https://www.youtube.com/watch?v=UI6lqHOVHic)

-We are going to be creating the Entity Relationship Diagram for your StarWars Blog Database, a very similar diagram to this one:
+We are going to be creating the Entity Relationship Diagram for your Star Wars Blog Database, a very similar diagram to this one:

 ![Starwars Diagram](https://github.com/breatheco-de/exercise-starwars-data-modeling/blob/master/assets/example.png?raw=true)
 [Click to open diagram](https://app.quickdatabasediagrams.com/#/d/LxNXQZ)